Unity-Technologies/com.unity.multiplayer.docs/mppm/virtual-players/virtual-players-focus.md

 ## Use the focus player keyboard shortcuts {#focus-shortcuts}

-Use the following keyboard shortcuts to switch focus to a specific virtual player view:
+Use the following keyboard shortcuts to switch focus to a specific Virtual Player view:

 <!--
 <div className="table-columns-plain" >